Proposal Ideas: How to Propose

 It is the digital age after all.
 Record some special moments together and make a montage that ends with the big question.

-Whether you want to follow tradition or you want to do things a bit differently, getting to know the history of engagement could inspire some romantic proposal ideas.
+Whether you want to follow tradition or you want to do things a bit differently, getting to know the history of engagement could offer some special wedding proposal ideas of your own.

 Requesting Her Hand In Marriage